mubeen617/Replit/replit.md

 # Overview

-This is a full-stack web application built for truck dispatch CRM administration.
-It's a modern React-based admin dashboard that allows management of customers and their users in a trucking/logistics business context.
+This is a full-stack web application built for freight brokerage CRM administration.
+It's a modern React-based admin dashboard that allows management of brokerage companies and their broker agents.
 The application uses a monolithic architecture with a Node.js/Express backend serving both API endpoints and static frontend assets.

-The system provides authentication via Replit Auth, customer management capabilities, user management within customer organizations, and a statistics dashboard.
-It's designed to handle multi-tenant scenarios where each customer organization has its own set of users with different roles and permissions.
+The system provides authentication via Replit Auth for the Server Panel, plus a separate CRM portal with email/password authentication for brokers.
+It's designed for freight brokers who receive shipping leads and distribute them to their broker agents to find carriers and arrange shipments.
+The system handles multi-tenant scenarios where each brokerage company has its own set of broker agents with different roles and permissions.

-**Recent Update (August 20, 2025)**: Added secure password storage for both customers and users.
-Admin passwords are now required when creating customers, and user passwords are required when creating customer users.
-All passwords are hashed using bcrypt before storage.
-This enables future CRM portal authentication where both customer admins and their users can login using their email and password credentials.
+**Recent Update (August 20, 2025)**: Added complete CRM portal system with secure password authentication for freight brokers.
+The system now includes:
+- CRM login page with separate authentication for broker managers and broker agents
+- Broker manager dashboard for lead distribution and team management
+- Broker agent dashboard for working leads and finding carriers
+- Role-based interfaces reflecting freight brokerage workflow (leads, carriers, commissions)
+- All passwords are hashed using bcrypt before storage for security

 # User Preferences